Standing Up a Data Science Group

 - help execute some early high-ROI/low-risk projects.

 1The phrase ‘big data’ has a surprisingly narrow technical definition: It means data that is too voluminous to manage economically in a traditional relational database management system (RDBMS).
 (Note that ‘economically’ is in the eye of the beholder.
 There is no industry standard.)
-Data science is frequently applied to big data problems, but data science also applies to “small data” problems—those whose data can be stored economically in an RDBMS.
+Data science consulting is frequently applied to big data problems, but data science also applies to “small data” problems—those whose data can be stored economically in an RDBMS.
 In fact, data science is applied far more often to small data.

 2In this sense the phrase ‘data science’ is almost redundant.
 While there are those who believe “science” includes informal methods such as historical or ethnographic analysis, empirical science at least combines observation with formal analysis, so that any formal method used to model empirical data is “data science.”